 The ANZ stadium also known as Stadium Australia was earlier christened as Telstra Stadium.
-This stadium is situated at Sydney, Australia.
+This stadium is situated in Sydney, Australia.
 This stadium was constructed in 1999 and has a capacity of 75,000 seats.
 The ANZ Stadium also hosted Rugby World Cup Finals in 2003.
 Being one of the Biggest Football Stadiums with a rectangular field, this stadium is also used for hosting Australia National Soccer team games.
-Apart from rugby and football this stadium is also used for cultural programs and concerts showcasing leading vocal singers from all over the world.
+Apart from rugby and football, this stadium is also used for cultural programs and concerts showcasing leading vocal singers from all over the world.

 So these are the Biggest Football Stadiums in the world until today!

 Which is the Biggest Football Stadium in the World?

 The Biggest Football Stadium in the World is Rungrado May Day Stadium in Pyongyang in North Korea with a capacity of 114,000!